davimber/aialignmentideas/humanwrittenideas.md

 Second, I think this is a matter of definitions for some people.
 "Alignment" likely already means "take the best possible actions given current information" to some readers.

+### Developing Games that Favor Transparency and Collaboration

+This is probably a lower-value idea and may be hard to implement, but here is goes.
+The approach is to develop collaborative games that favor desireable characteristics like honesty.
+And make the games varied/general enough that the learned characteristics transfer to real world use.
+This is a tall order.
+But maybe we could start simple.
+For example, a game could be two agents working together.
+They are each given information the other doesn't have.
+And the ability to take actions the other can't.
+The sequence of actions to get a reward requires sharing information and coordinating actions.
+Maybe one agent must take two succcessive actions, then the other take three, and then reward is given iff this occurs.
+While this game might encourage helpfulness and honesty, it doesn't necessarily encourage harmlessness.
+So, there might need to be options in the game the agents need to steer away from to get points.

 ### Replace Every Part of the Network with Language

 This idea extends the concept of natural language autoencoders.